xianggebenben/GraphSL/docs/index.rst

 That's it!
 You're ready to start using GraphSL.
+You check results on the Jupyter notebook tutorial.ipynb from the [repo](https://github.com/xianggebenben/GraphSL).

 If you use this package in your research, please consider citing our work as follows: